Abratenaxis/EVT-Challenge/README.md

 >**USAGE:**

-Once you have the docker image, run a new new container.
+Once you have the docker image, run a new container from the image pulled using Docker Desktop.

 In the Optional settings give the container a new name, set the first host port to 443 and the second host port to 80 and run it.